 February the first was Hourly Comic Day 2018.
 Another trip around the sun, another day to make a comic for every hour awake.

-As this involves taking notes, then drawing onto paper, inking, scanning, arranging and uploading, maybe next year i’ll try going purely digital… I bought a stylus to use on my touchscreen laptop at Xmas.
+As this involves taking notes, then drawing onto paper, inking, scanning, arranging and uploading, maybe I should try going purely digital… I bought a stylus to use on my touchscreen laptop at Xmas.

 Click below to read this year’s comic!